frgomes/dejawu/README.rst

 1. Code based on scalatags
 2. Basic skeleton which explores the organization of the code
-3. Just a few graphical and non-graphical components at the moment.
+3. A fairly reasonable set of graphical and non-graphical components at the moment.
+4. Translator HTML to Scala

 Next steps
 ----------

+1. More test cases for the translator.
+This may contribute to item 2 below.
+2. Stabilize proof of concept implemented in class ScalaJSExample.scala
-1. Employ code generation as much as possible as a first step.
+3. Employ code generation as much as possible as a first step.
-   The code generator works, but it needs to be rewritten since scalatags 0.3.8 introduced new ways of defining widgets.

 Medium term goals
 -----------------

+11. Add a grid widget
-11. Provide more flexible data stores, with coherent data structures and type checking
+12. Provide more flexible data stores, with coherent data structures and type checking
-12. Provide reactive data stores
+13. Provide reactive data stores
-13. Add a grid widget

 Long term goals
 ---------------

 101. Create a single-page demo similar to http://demos.dojotoolkit.org/demos/themePreviewer/demo.html
-102. Create a demo similar to http://demos.dojotoolkit.org/demos/
+102. Create some more demos inspiered by http://demos.dojotoolkit.org/demos/